pseale/advent-of-advent-of-code/2015-csharp/README.md

 - `CTRL-T, D` hotkey only works some of the time?
 Hotkeys should work all of the time, especially if sibling hotkeys (such at `CTRL+T, T` `CTRL-T, Y`, `CTRL-T, L`) work all the time?
 - I assume we're stuck with Rider's known (expected) behavior, but it sure seems that C# formatting is waging a war against itself.
 Most notable: Rider adds braces to an if statement, and then on cleanup, removes them.
 Yes, I guess I can customize Rider's braces behavior.
 It also fights itself in CSPROJ file spacing.
 - I know I'm in the Complaints section, but I must give Rider kudos for being fast.
 Kudos JetBrains, kudos.

-# Advent of Code 2020

-Advent of Code 2020 is imminent!
-Prepare ye the way!

-## Goals

-- [✔]To stream, as early as January 2020.
-- [❌❌❌❌🟡]To familiarize myself with .NET 5.
-- [✔✔✔🟡🟡]During this special time of Advent, in which we celebrate the coming of Advent of Code 2020, in the spirit of reverence and fastidious self-contemplation, solve as many as five (5) Advent of Code 2018 challenges.
-  - [✔]Clarifying rule: I may choose any of the 2018 problems, and I may choose to solve one or both stars.
-It's not my fault if I declare vendetta against some of the more frustrating "fun puzzles".
-  - [✔✔❌✔🟡]Do something different!
-  - [✔✔✔✔✔]Code golf is garbage (❌⛳❌).
-Let's not do code golf.

-## Reflecting on estimation

-Nobody is good at estimation.
-Even me, superman.
-I've logged my estimates that prove Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law.

-- Day 01 (cheating)
-  - Estimate: 5 minutes
-  - Actual: 30 minutes
-  - Unexpected landmine: cheating is harder than it seems.
-You have to work surprisingly hard to cheat, because code samples don't run without some tweaking!
-  - Expected landmine, but I stepped on it anyway: why did I believe I could possibly get a naked TypeScript code snippet compiling in less than 17 hours?
-I wasted a few minutes trying.
-- Day 02 (hacking in PowerShell)
-  - Estimate: 60 minutes
-  - Actual: 85 minutes
-  - Unexpected landmine: didn't understand part A problem until I had solved the problem wrong 2x-3x
-- Day 05 (cheating)
-  - Estimate: 10 minutes
-  - Actual: 4 minutes
-- Day 03 (heavy visualization)
-  - Estimate: 1 hour?
-  - Actual: 4 hours and counting
-  - Unexpected landmine: honestly, I had no idea what I was even going to build.
-So 🤷‍♀️.
-  - Unexpected landmine: major bug with part A solution (the bug having nothing to do with visualization)